-57 Backfilling operations using waste to substitute other fill materials may be counted towards the target. i.e. backfilling of mineral workings may be classed as recovery; Naturally occurring material categorised under EWC 17 05 04 (soil & stones) is excluded from the target. i.e. its use is unconstrained by targets.
+66 Backfilling operations using waste to substitute other fill materials may be counted towards the target. i.e. backfilling of mineral workings may be classed as recovery; Naturally occurring material Reg 19 Draft Medway Local Plan

-- Inert Waste Landfill just under 2.0 million cubic metres (2.9 million tonnes (at 1.5t/m3)) - Alpha Lake, North Sea Terminal, Cliffe 1,000,000 m358; - Chalk Lake, North Sea Terminal, Cliffe 400,000 m359 - Manor Farm Barn Landfill Frindsbury 520,800 m3 - Inert Waste Recycling three sites capable of producing recycled aggregate with a combined production capacity of 157,000 tpa. - Non-inert Recycling/composting 16,000 tpa. - 2.2.21 Given the estimated peak capacity requirement for managing CDEW is estimated to be around 184,500 tpa for the Plan period, there appears to be sufficient capacity to manage virtually all Medway's CDEW arisings through recycling providing its composition makes it amenable to that form of management. - 2.2.22 Soft inert excavation material may be deposited on land for beneficial purposes which may be consented as non waste development and, either subject to an Environmental Permit as a recovery to land operation or managed under the CL:AIRE definition of waste protocol.
+- 2.2.21 Existing consented CDEW management facilities in Medway offer the following capacity: - Inert Waste Landfill just under 2.0 million cubic metres (2.9 million tonnes (at 1.5t/m3)) - o Alpha Lake, North Sea Terminal, Cliffe 1,000,000 m367; - Chalk Lake, North Sea Terminal, Cliffe 400,000 m368 - o Manor Farm Barn Landfill, Frindsbury 520,800 m3 - Inert Waste Recycling three sites capable of producing recycled aggregate with a combined production capacity of 157,000 tpa. - Non-inert Recycling/composting 16,000 tpa. - 2.2.22 Given the estimated peak capacity requirement for managing CDEW is estimated to be around 184,500 tpa for the Plan period, there appears to be sufficient capacity to manage virtually all Medway's CDEW arisings through recycling providing its composition makes it amenable to that form of management. - 2.2.23 Soft inert excavation material may be deposited on land for beneficial purposes which may be consented as non-waste development and, either subject to an Environmental Permit as a recovery to land operation or managed under the CL:AIRE definition of waste protocol.
 If the latter case applies, the material managed through this route is not classed as waste and so is not reported through the WDI, and hence a fall in arisings may be indicated.

-Hazardous Waste60
+Hazardous Waste69

-2.2.23 Hazardous wastes are categorised as those that are harmful to human health, or the environment, either immediately or over an extended period of time.
+2.2.24 Hazardous wastes are categorised as those that are harmful to human health, or the environment, either immediately or over an extended period of time.
 In Medway, hazardous waste arises mainly from: construction and demolition activity, vehicle maintenance and/or dismantling activity and healthcare.
 Approximately 41,500 tonnes of hazardous waste was produced in Medway in 2022 and Table 5 shows the principal types of hazardous waste produced (as identified by the WNA):